jjloomis/adobe-premiere-creating-a-social-media-video/working-with-text-and-transitions/opening-the-jams-social-media-video-text-template.md

-# Opening the JAMS Social Media Video Text Template
+# Opening the JAMS Text Template

 The JAMS Text Template lives in the root of your class folder.
 You'll bring it into your Premiere project before adding it to your sequence.